To avoid any potential issues with License File operation, consider upgrading the license manager software whenever you upgrade MATLAB® software.

 Review the software license agreement and, if you agree with the terms, select Yes and click Next.

 To log in to your MathWorks Account, enter your email address and password, and click Next.
 The installer contacts MathWorks to retrieve information about the licenses associated with your account.

-If you do not have a MathWorks Account, select the Create a MathWorks Account option and click Next.
+If you do not have a MathWorks Account, select the Create a MathWorks Account (requires an Activation Key) option and click Next.
 You are prompted to enter the data needed to create the account.